 - Keep records for all your deposits and purchases.
 Record each one in your check register, which the bank will provide you.

-- Do your own math for deposits and withdrawals to make sure your bank hasn’t missed anything or taken any liberties with your money.
+- Do your own math for deposits and withdrawals to make sure your bank hasn’t missed anything or taken liberties with your money.
 Reconcile line by line, making sure your record of checks is the same as the statement.

-- Find the ending number from each monthly statement and work backward, check to see to see what has cleared, and what has not cleared.
+- Find the ending number from each monthly statement and work backward, check to see what has cleared, and what has not cleared.
 Deposits that haven’t cleared will need to be subtracted from your balance.
 If your checks haven’t cleared, they will have to be added back to your balance until they do.

 - Go line by line and account for any fees you’re charged.
 Seeing them up close may prompt you to call and ask to have some removed, which the banks often will do if you persist.
 Also, add the pennies of interest you may have received.